 A variety of employment opportunities include automotive dealerships, independent repair shops, specialty repair shops, automotive sales, factory representative, or private ownership of a repair business.

-Program costs for Automotive Customization and Restoration Certificate
+Automotive Technology Diploma, Customization & Restoration Certificate

-Recommended general education Electives
+Recommended General Education Electives

 BSAD 1100 Personal Finance